Sonos Logo

 Sonos Emblem

-The fonts on the old and new logos are roughly the same, although slight differences in line length and thickness.
-Bruce Mau Design has tried to preserve the identity of the lettering while making it look to check and modern.
+The fonts on the old and new logos are roughly the same, although there are slight differences in line length and thickness.
+Bruce Mau Design has tried to preserve the identity of the lettering while making it look contemporary and modern.

-It used to be a sans serif typeface with subtle strokes, a perfectly round “O” and pointed “N” at the top and bottom.
-Aramis SemiLight is very similar to it – a sans-serif created in 2014 by the typographer Gert Wiescher and supporting several dozen languages.
-The only difference is the capital “S” style: in the word mark Sonos, they have a wider top than the bottom.
+It used to be a sans serif typeface with subtle strokes, a perfectly round “O,” and a pointed “N” at the top and bottom.
+Aramis SemiLight is very similar to a sans-serif font created in 2014 by the typographer Gert Wiescher and supporting several dozen languages.
+The only difference is the capital “S” style: in the word mark Sonos, the top is wider than the bottom.

 The company’s official font is now the Sonos Brand, but it does not match the logo design.
 The developers have modified one of the existing typefaces to give it individual features.
 A possible option is the Gill Sonos Regular, although the deviations at the ends of the letters are very noticeable.
 There are some similarities with the Futura Md BT Medium, except for the tweaked “S” shape.
 The only thing we can say for sure is that after the redesign, the inscription became bolder.